I am a Visiting Assistant Professor in Mathematics at NYU Shanghai.

 For more information on what I am interested in, see Research.

-In winter 2018, I taught MATD01 (Fields and Groups) and STAB41 (Financial Derivatives) at the campus in Scarborough.
-In winter 2019, I will teach MATB43 (Introduction to Analysis) and MATD01 (Fields and Groups) again.
+In winter 2018 and 2019, I taught MATB43 (Introduction to Analysis), STAB41 (Financial Derivatives), and twice MATD01 (Fields and Groups) at University of Toronto Scarborough.
 For more information and my previous teaching in Karlsruhe, see Teaching.